Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 What Happens During a PCP Visit?

-If you’re seeing a new PCP for the first time, your doctor and his office staff will likely ask you to bring a valid photo ID, insurance card, knowledge of your medical history, and a list of any medications, supplements, and over-the-counter remedies you’re taking.
+If you’re seeing a new PCP for the first time, you’ll likely be asked to bring a valid photo ID, insurance card, knowledge of your medical history, and a list of any medications, supplements, and over-the-counter remedies you’re taking.

 If you’re visiting for a specific reason, such as an acute illness, be prepared to describe your symptoms and when they began.
 Feel free to ask any questions you have during this visit, and your doctor will recommend a treatment plan.